 The choice of instructors has always been a mainstay of the concept.
 Every year, Steve has brought together some of the world's leading harmonica educators to join him in teaching the Master Workshops at this event.
 Joe Filisko has been on the team from the very beginning and David Barrett has been involved since 2006.
 Joe's duo partner Eric Noden will again be teaching acoustic blues guitar.

 The international character of the Harmonica Masters Workshops has always meant that the majority of the classes have been held in English.
-As the HMW take place in Germany, last year we decided to offer a Master Workshop in German for the first time, taught by Marko Jovanovic.
-His class was a great success and we're glad to welcome Marko back in 2016.
-He also speaks excellent English, so non German speakers need have no fear of registering for this workshop.
+As the HMW take place in Germany, in 2015 we decided to offer a Master Workshop in German for the first time, taught by Marko Jovanovic.
+His class was a great success and we're glad to welcome Marko back for the 3rd time in 2018.

-This year we're very happy to be able to include a class for chromatic harmonica once again.
-In his youth, Antonio Serrano was the protegé of the great Larry Adler and has since gone on to become one of the world's most highly regarded players.
-Antonio's course at the Harmonica Masters Workshops 2016 is aimed at players of all levels of ability and stylistic directions and offers the rare opportunity to study with a modern master of the chromonica (language: English).
+This year we're very happy to be able to once again include a class for chromatic harmonica with West Coast legend Mitch Kashmar.
+As well as being a great singer and diatonic player, Mitch is also a compelling performer on the chromatic harmonica.
+His class is aimed at players of all levels of ability who want to explore the chromatic in a blues / jazz context (language: Engish).
 We will once again be offering a class for beginning and intermediate players under the guidance of former Harmonica World Champion Riedel Diegel.
 This is aimed at people who have previously participated in Riedel's beginners classes, either at the HMW or in the Conservatory, or who don't feel up to joining one of the Master Workshops (language: German).

 Steve Baker & Michaela Kitzke